FJsc: (Extended) Featherweight Java smart compiler

 - Move

-where you prefer and uncompress it (tar
+FJsc.tgz where you prefer and uncompress it (tar

-xzvf FJsc.tgz
+xzvf FJsc.tgz)

 - Edit files

-and FJsc/rebuild
+FJsc/fjsc and FJsc/rebuild

-in order to update the definition of INST_DIR
+in order to update the definition of INST_DIR variable

 with the correct path to the directory FJsc